Why You Must Migrate Your VSTO Add-Ins Before April 2026

 Reduced migration window.
 Every month of delay shortens the available development and testing time before the April 2026 deadline.
 Complex add-ins with deep backend integrations require months of development and testing.
 Starting late means cutting corners or missing the deadline.

 Talent availability.
 As the deadline approaches, demand for developers with VSTO to web add-in migration experience will increase.
 Engaging a specialist consultancy now ensures availability and competitive pricing.
+Organizations should also ensure the right user accounts are in place for managing new add-in deployments.

 Parallel running risk.
 A shorter migration timeline compresses or eliminates the parallel running period, increasing the risk of disruption when the legacy add-in is removed.

 Technical debt.
 Every enhancement or bug fix applied to a VSTO add-in between now and migration is work that will be duplicated in the web add-in.
 Freezing VSTO development and focusing resources on the migration avoids this waste.
+Some free tools and resources are available to assist with migration, helping to reduce costs.

 How McKenna Consultants Can Help